 Welcome to a quick tutorial on how to pause in Javascript.
-Need to do a wait or delay a function in Javascript?
-The bad news, there are no native implementations of pause in Javascript.
-But we can emulate the behavior via various means – Read on for the examples!
+Bad news, there are no native implementations of pause in Javascript.
+But we can simulate pause, wait, sleep, or delay in Javascript via various means:

 TABLE OF CONTENTS